 How do I see my sleep stages?

 Follow the steps below to see your sleep stages data in the Fitbit app.
 If you’re using fitbit.com instead of an app, click the sleep tile on your dashboard.

 - In the morning, open the Fitbit app and wait a few moments for your tracker to send your sleep details to your dashboard.

 - From the dashboard, tap the sleep tile.
-(If it says "How did you sleep?", your tracker's data hasn't synced with your dashboard.)
+(If it says "Analyzing your sleep", your tracker's data hasn't synced with your dashboard.)

 - Tap the expand icon in the top right to open information about your sleep stages and then swipe to view your stats.
 Tap the icon again to close.

 - Scroll down to view your time spent in each stage and then tap 30 Day Avg and Benchmark to view additional stats.

 How do I use the sleep stages benchmark?

 The benchmark is based on published data and shows how your sleep stage estimates from the previous night compare to the averages of others who are the same age range and gender (source

 ).
 In the graph, the typical range for each sleep stage is shown as the shaded area between the two horizontal lines.
 Keep in mind sleep cycles vary naturally, and you’ll likely see your sleep data fall outside the typical ranges at times.
 Another way to analyze your sleep stages is to compare your data from last night to your own 30 day average (under the 30 Day Avg